Matthew Brzezinski: Biography

 Brzezinski was born in Canada and is of Polish heritage.
 He graduated from McGill University in 1991.
 Brzezinski began working as a journalist in the early 1990s in Warsaw, writing for publications including The New York Times, The Economist, and The Guardian (UK).
 He was a Wall Street Journal staff reporter in Moscow and Kyiv in the late 1990s.
 Relocating to the US, he became a contributing writer for The New York Times Magazine, covering counterterrorism in the aftermath of 9/11.
 His work has also appeared in many other publications including The Washington Post Magazine, the Los Angeles Times, and Mother Jones.

 Brzezinski is the nephew of former National Security Adviser Zbigniew Brzezinski and his wife Emilie Anna Benešová.
-Brzezinski is the cousin of television anchor Mika Brzezinski, military affairs expert Ian Joseph Brzezinski and Mark Brzezinski.
+Brzezinski is the cousin of television anchor Mika Brzezinski, military affairs expert Ian Joseph Brzezinski and U.S. Ambassador to Poland Mark Brzezinski.

 Brzezinski lives in Manchester-by-the-sea, Massachusetts with his three children.